-**We ask that in the weeks prior to your stay with us, those traveling here practice as many safe measures as possible to decrease the risk of bringing any illness to the ranch.
+**Since we don't want you to miss a moment of your vacation with us, we ask that in the weeks prior to your stay with us, those traveling here practice as many safe measures as possible to decrease the risk of bringing any illness to the ranch.
 Those include social distancing, mask-wearing and frequent hand washing/sanitizing when coming in contact with others.
 If you are experiencing any symptoms or have had any exposure to someone with Covid symptoms, please contact us and we will happily help you reschedule a future stay with us or completely refund your deposit.

-2) Dining room seating will be spaced and both the dining room and River porch seating areas will be open for families and individuals to utilize more room if desired.
+1) Dining room seating will be spaced and both the dining room and River porch seating areas will be open for families and individuals to utilize more room if desired.

-5) Hand sanitizer will be available in all common areas and our staff will be wiping surfaces every two hours to help minimize germs.
+3) Hand sanitizer will be available in all common areas and our staff will be wiping surfaces every two hours to help minimize germs.

-12) If you plan on driving through Rocky Mountain National Park on your way in or out, due to restrictions on numbers in the park, entry to the park is timed and you must have a reservation to enter the park between 6am and 5pm.
+6) If you plan on driving through Rocky Mountain National Park on your way in or out, due to restrictions on numbers in the park, entry to the park is timed and you must have a reservation to enter the park between 8am and 4pm.
 They do fill up, so we recommend holding a spot as soon as you know your estimated time.
 For reservations, please visit https://www.nps.gov/romo/planyourvisit/permitsandreservations.htm